Translating Nutrition Research into Community Education: A Workshop for Implementing Diet-Related Chronic Disease Curricula

 2928 Georgia Ave., N.W.

-Bar food with a heavy influence of BBQ thanks to the restaurant upstairs.
+Bar food with a heavy influence of BBQ but with vegan options available.

 2471 18th St., N.W.

 DC is known for its Ethiopian food.
-This restaurant has won numerous awards for its delicious vegan offerings.
-Plus, it’s in the heart of Adams Morgan—a neighborhood known for its nightlife.
+This restaurant has won numerous awards for its delicious vegan offerings in the U St corridor—a neighborhood known for its nightlife.